bschwarz/bschwarz.github.io/resume.md

 **Alcatel-Lucent** (July 2008 - August 2009)

-* Supported sales team with technical expertise for product presentations and collaborated with internal teams on customer solutions.
+* Supported sales team with technical expertise for product presentations and consultations to the customer up to the VP level.
-* Assisted the sales team to secure a major strategic win, by educating customers on product details and mapping them to customer objectives.
+* Achieved highest-ranked sales engineer status by assisting the sales team to secure a major strategic win.

 ### Senior Network Systems Engineer

 **Alcatel-Lucent** (October 2005 - July 2008)

 * Headed the performance optimization team from an engineering and project management role.
+* Accelerated customer’s understanding of the products by providing presentations and weekly performance updates to customer up to the VP level.
 * Reduced turnaround time and increased effectiveness of statistics reporting by developing an internal web-based reporting tool.
-* Accelerated customer’s understanding of the products by providing presentations and weekly performance updates.
-* Improved resolution time of performance issues by assisting the customer and internal teams in analyzing statistics.
-* Improved internal understanding of the product’s performance by collaborating with development and system engineering.
+* Collaborated with development and system engineering on performance issues to improve the product’s performance.

 ### Implementation Engineer